 The CSP will communicate separately with members in Northern Ireland.
 Although we would expect the level of the pay award on offer to be similar there, the current political uncertainty makes the timing of this less sure.

-The CSP will be offering members a series of webinars to outline more detail on the pay review body pay awards in England and Wales; the pay offer from the Scottish government for members in Scotland; and on pay in Northern Ireland when further information on changes becomes available.
+The CSP is running a series of webinars to outline more detail on the pay review body pay awards in England and Wales; the pay offer from the Scottish government for members in Scotland; and on pay in Northern Ireland when further information on changes becomes available.

 Members across the UK are urged to ensure that their member profile on the CSP website is up to date with accurate information on their employer, workplace and sector.